wp-sms/wp-sms/README.md

 add_action('wp_sms_send', 'send_mail_when_send_sms');
 ```

-Run following action when subscribe a new user.
+Run the following action when subscribing a new user.
 ```sh
 wp_sms_add_subscriber
 ```